DANCE-Lab/DANCE-Wiki/docs/study/recruitment.md

 Hi, is this [Participant Name]?
 My name is [Coordinator Name] and I’m calling from the University of Pennsylvania.
 I am part of a research team working with Dr. Baller in the Department of Psychiatry.
 We are currently working on a study that investigates the impacts multiple sclerosis has on mood.
 We think you might be eligible to participate in our paid research study, and were wondering, if you have the time, whether you’d be interested in hearing more about it?

-In this study, we’re hoping to explore gauge the relationship between MS and depression, and are interested in recruiting participants who have a MS diagnosis and who may or may not have an additional psychiatric diagnosis.
+In this study, we’re hoping to explore the relationship between MS and depression, and are interested in recruiting participants who have a MS diagnosis and who may or may not have an additional psychiatric diagnosis.

-If you’re interested in participating, we would ask you to complete a one-time research visit that would take around 3 to 5 hours, for which you’d receive $80.
-During the visit you’d complete a diagnostic clinical interview, during which we’d ask you questions about your life, behaviors, and medical history, and some memory and puzzle games on the computer.
+If you’re interested in participating, we would ask you to complete a one-time research visit that would take around 2 to 3 hours, for which you’d receive $80.
+During the visit you’d complete a diagnostic clinical assessment, during which you’d be asked questions about your behaviors and medical history, some memory and puzzle games on the computer, and complete a set of brief questionnaires that will ask you about your mood.
 We’d also ask you to authorize the research team to access your most recent clinical brain MRI scan, although this study includes no additional scanning.

 I’m happy to answer any questions you have right now!
 If you don’t currently have any questions, but you think you may be interested in participating, I can send you our consent form to look over at your convenience.
 If at that point you have any questions or want clarification on anything, you can feel free to reach out to me whenever at this number.

 **Additional Information**
 Once the participant has indicated that they are intersted in participating in the study, make sure to confirm that they a.) have a computer with a mouse; b.) a quiet place to complete their assessments.
 Please inform them that we complete visits in Hospital of the University of Pennsylvania, not PCAM, and that we will ask them to meet us in the [HUP lobby at 3400 Spruce St.](https://www.google.com/maps/place/Hospital+of+the+University+of+Pennsylvania/@39.9494835,-75.1955324,17z/data=!4m10!1m2!2m1!1sHospital+of+the+University+of+Pennsylvania!3m6!1s0x89c6c65bc817ac5d:0x7f07a35094915ea1!8m2!3d39.9501477!4d-75.1938829!15sCipIb3NwaXRhbCBvZiB0aGUgVW5pdmVyc2l0eSBvZiBQZW5uc3lsdmFuaWGSAQhob3NwaXRhbOABAA!16s%2Fm%2F03by0rg?entry=ttu).
-If participants insist on meeting in the PCAM lobby because they are more familiar with that location, that is fine, but please make sure they arrive 15 minutes early.
-Both lobbies have wheelchairs available if you participant requires any mobility accommodations.
+This lobby has wheelchairs available if you participant requires any mobility accommodations.
 If the participant is interested in participating but would like some additional information, you can send them an email using the following template:

 ### Additional Information Email Script